leowu82/IntroToAI_final_project/README.md

 # 目前進度
 ### Face classification
-* Dataset has been changed to UTKFace
+* The dataset has been updated to UTKFace.
-*
+* Gender and age model training have been completed.
+* Issue: The model is inaccurate for Asian faces.
 ### Music recommendation
 * None